 When starting a business, choosing the right name is a critical step.
-However, it’s important to understand the difference between two types of names that are essential for your business: the corporate name and the trade name (also known as a “doing business as” or DBA name).
+However, it’s important to understand the difference between two essential business names: the corporate name and the trade name.
+A trade name is also known as a “doing business as” or DBA name.
 While these terms may sound similar, they represent distinct legal concepts with different implications under both state and trademark law.

 At Twisdale Law, PC, we assist business owners across North Carolina, South Carolina, and Tennessee in navigating the complexities of business law, including the intricacies of corporate and trade names.
+We advise business owners in North Carolina, South Carolina, and Tennessee on choosing and registering corporate and trade names.
 Here’s what you need to know about the difference between these names and how they relate to trademark law.

 Corporate Name: Legal Identification of Your Business